csc-training/intro-to-dl/day2/Exercise_5.md

     sbatch run.sh tf2-dvc-cnn-simple.py

 A successful run should produce a trained model as a `.h5` file.
-Note that the `tf2-dvc-cnn-pretrained.py` script actually produces two models (with and without fine-tuning).
+Note that the `tf2-dvc-cnn-pretrained.py` script actually produces two models: with and without fine-tuning.

 Each model file can be evaluated with the [tf2-dvc-cnn-evaluate.py](tf2-dvc-cnn-evaluate.py) script by giving the model